I really like reviewing products, but don’t have the time or patience

 ridiculous overly ambitious 3-D wall Gallery app that choked on your

-Picasa photos (by the way I do not recommend syncing your
+Picasa photos (by the way I do

 photos to your tablet; use the Dropbox autoupload instead).
 Most apps